Siege of Malta (World War II): RAF air superiority

 Along with the advantage in the air, the Germans soon discovered that British submarines were operating from Manoel Island, not Grand Harbour, and exploited their air superiority to eliminate the threat.
-The base came under attack, the vessels had to spend most of their time submerged, and the surrounding residences where crews had enjoyed brief rest periods were abandoned.
+The base came under attack, the vessels had to spend most of their time submerged and the surrounding residences where crews had enjoyed brief rest periods were abandoned.
 Mine-laying by Axis aircraft also caused a steady rise in submarine losses.
 By the end of March 1942, 19 submarines had been lost.
 The effectiveness of the air attacks against Allied naval assets was apparent in the Italian naval records.
 In April, 150,389 tons of supplies that were sent to North Africa from Italy reached their destination out of a total of 150,578.
 Hitler's strategy of neutralising Malta by siege seemed to be working.
-Kesselring reported to the German High Command that "There is nothing left to bomb."
-The determination of the Axis effort against Malta is indicated in the sorties flown.
+Kesselring reported to the German High Command that "There is nothing left to bomb".
 Between 20 March and 28 April 1942, the Germans flew 11,819 sorties against the island and dropped 6,557 tons of bombs (3,150 tons on Valletta).
 The Germans lost 173 aircraft in the operations.

 The Allies moved to increase the number of Spitfires on the island.
 On 9 May, Wasp and Eagle delivered 64 more Spitfires (Operation Bowery).
-Malta now had five full Spitfire squadrons; No. 126, 185, 249, 601 and 603 Squadrons.
+Malta now had five full Spitfire squadrons; 126 Squadron, 185 Squadron, 249 Squadron, 601 Squadron and 603 Squadron.
 The impact of the Spitfires was apparent.
 On 9 May, the Italians announced 37 Axis losses.
 On 10 May, the Axis lost 65 aircraft destroyed or damaged in large air battles over the island.
 The Hurricanes were able to focus on the Axis bombers and dive-bombers at lower heights, while the Spitfires, with their superior rate of climb, engaged enemy aircraft at higher levels.
-From 18 May – 9 June, Eagle made three runs carrying another 76 Spitfires to Malta.
+From 18 May to 9 June, Eagle made three runs carrying another 76 Spitfires to Malta.
 With such a force established, the RAF had the firepower to deal with any Axis attacks.

 By the spring of 1942, the Axis air forces ranged against the island were at their maximum strength.
 The main adversaries for the defenders were the 137 Bf 109Fs of JG 53 and II./JG 3 'Udet' and the 80 Macchi C.202s of the 4th and 51st Stormo.
-Bomber units included 199 Junkers Ju 88s of II./Lehrgeschwader 1, II and III./Kampfgeschwader 77, I./Kampfgeschwader 54, and 32–40 Ju 87s.
-However, in May the numerical and technical improvements in the RAF defences wrested air superiority from the Luftwaffe.
+Bomber units included 199 Ju 88s of II./Lehrgeschwader 1, II and III./Kampfgeschwader 77, I./Kampfgeschwader 54, and 32–40 Ju 87s.
+In May the numerical and technical improvements in the RAF defences wrested air superiority from the Luftwaffe.
 By the end of May 1942, Kesselring's forces had been reduced to just 13 serviceable reconnaissance aircraft, six Bf 110s, 30 Bf 109s and 34 bombers (mostly Ju 88s): a total of 83 compared with several hundred aircraft two months earlier.